I am a woman biker. I rode for 135 days or 4.5 months covering 27000 km. Let me tell you this is just not enough distance to know our country – India.

 I was on my way to Ziro Valley and got stuck on the way due to a landslide.
 It took the workers all of 4 hours to cut the fallen rocks and make a small path to get to the other side of the road.
 By the time, it was too dark to travel ahead.

-A guy from one of the line hotels aka truckers’ den ensured I reached their place safely, offered me food and shelter free of cost and took care of me as if I was a close relative.
+A guy from one of the line hotels aka truckers’ den ensured I reached their place safely, offered me food and shelter free of cost, and took care of me as if I was a close relative.
 He cooked me some noodles while we were waiting for the roads to be cleared.
-I had not eaten anything the whole day.
+I had not eaten anything for the whole day.
 This was a blessing.
 It was ever so kind of him and his family to have taken care of me and seen to it that I was safe and sound.
 As a woman biker, I was taken aback at how warm and helpful the hotelier and his family were.

 This incident still gives me goosebumps when I think about it!.
 I faced a major breakdown of my vehicle.
 There was a short circuit in the wires under the ignition key which made the bike stall.
 Luckily, it stalled in this small village near a BSF camp.

-I was wondering whom I could ask for help when came along 2 men who could speak Hindi & English and volunteered to find a mechanic for me.
+I was wondering whom I could ask for help when came along with 2 men who could speak Hindi & English and volunteered to find a mechanic for me.
 The mechanic came but he could not get to the root of the cause as he did not look under the ignition in spite of me insisting him to do so.
 Anyways, one thing was confirmed, the cause was the ignition gone bad.

 Read More – Things to do in Shillong